hippiehunter/Baconography/README.markdown

 *   Send messages on reddit to either hippiehunter or madkatalpha

 # Things we can do right now
+*   Nokia Image SDK powered High Res image viewer (to allow 512mb devices to flipview in subreddits with super large images)
 *   Infinite scrolling everywhere
 *   Support for browsing reddit while not logged in
 *   Support for OAuth 2.0